 Author: Paul McKim

 Our society is highly polarized by political and cultural issues.
 Understandably, someone undergoing therapy might want to know what positions their therapist holds, or may feel concerned about what response they will get if they discuss their own views in therapy.
 How a therapist handles these issues may affect a client’s trust or sense of safety in therapy.
 Likewise, the way a therapist deals with political discussion can be useful or not for the therapy process.
-Continue reading “Politics In Therapy”
+Continue reading “Political Division And Therapy”

 Freedom From The Inner Critic